Open Space Speaker Series

-All 2019 speaker events will be held at the Grant R. Brimhall Library, 1401 E. Janss Road, Thousand Oaks.
-Check-in and refreshments begin at 6 pm; talk starting at 6:30 pm.
-Suggested donation $10.
+All 2019 speaker events were held at the Grant R. Brimhall Library, 1401 E. Janss Road, Thousand Oaks.
+COSF plans to offer four more talks in the 2020 Speaker Series.
+Stay tuned for details!

 Derek Field: “The formation of the Conejo Valley and its earthquake risk” (August 15, 2019)